kshootmania/ksm-chart-format/kson_format.md

 ### `editor` (OPTIONAL SUPPORT)
 ```
 dictionary EditorInfo {
-    ByPulse<string>? comment;     // (OPTIONAL SUPPORT) comments that can be written in the editor
+    comment: ByPulse<string>?  // (OPTIONAL SUPPORT) comments that can be written in the editor
 }
 ```